Grover Ancestors

 in Telemark Norway

-Aslak Tarjeison Skrei was born and lived in the area of Moland/Fyresdal, Telemark, Norway.
-He was a restless soul and broke with the tradition of settling permanently on a single farm.
+Aslak Tarjeison Skrei was born in 1785 Brunkeberg, Kviteseid parish, Telemark.
+His father took over the Skrei farm in Weum annex in 1795.
+It was perhaps the largest and wealthiest farm in the district.
+Aslak was a member of the bonder class, but he was a restless soul.
 According to a Norwegian genealogy written by Bendik Veum, he moved from farm to farm in the district.
 Aslak was always willing to take on a new challenge, and apparently had the skills and intelligence to succeed at whatever he set out to do.
 According to oral tradition, there were sometimes "bidding wars" for his services.
 He was referred to as "The Gypsy" by many family members.

-Aslak inherited his father Tarje's farm on Skree upon his death in 1820.
-He is identified as its gaardmand until Aase is baptized in 1833, when Aslak is listed as the gaardmand on Nusvik.
-In 1841, when Ole is confirmed, his father is again Aslak Tarjeisen Skree.
-Records from 1843 show that Aslak and his family are leiglendinger (have a lease) on the Graver farm.
+Aslak inherited his father Tarje's farm on Skrei upon his death in 1820.
+It is hard to imagine why he sold such a valuable property to Talleiv Anundson in 1831.
+When Aase is baptized in 1833, Aslak was listed as the gaardmand on the small, remote Nusvik farm.
+Records from 1843 show that Aslak and his family were leiglendinger (had a lease) on the Graver farm.

 Baptism and Confirmation Records for Aslak's Children